-Avon and Somerset Police is working really hard to help enforce these important restrictions and have already issued fines to people in breach of these.
+Avon and Somerset Police is working really hard to help enforce these restrictions and have already issued fines to people in breach of these.
 If you want to report someone you believe to be in breach of these public health regulations, you can do so online here.

 The Government has advised against non-essential travel.
 People should be staying at home as much as they can (see guidance above) and avoiding the use of public transport – walking or cycling if possible.